 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-As a component of the American Rescue Plan Act, the ERC program works to supply aid to small businesses and contrary to the paycheck protection program (PPP) loan, you are not required to pay off the ERC credit amount.
+As a component of the American Rescue Plan Act, the ERC program works to offer aid to small businesses and contrary to the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.